soi-20/brains/_pages/about.md

 #### A Venture Publication - 2013-2017

-* A Venture was top 3 VC & Machine Learning Publisher on Medium.
-Merged into Functions Fund.
+* A Venture was top 3 Venture Capital & Machine Learning Publisher on Medium.
+It was merged into Functions Fund in late 2017.

 <p align="center">
   <img width="300" height="300" src="https://i.imgur.com/4bY53O8.jpg" alt="Sublime's custom image"/>